-1. Reporting to Title IX Coordinators:
+I. Reporting to Title IX Coordinators:

-The Title IX and Equity Coordinator is responsible for overseeing the College's response to reports of sexual and gender-based harassment.
-Therefore, the College strongly encourages all individuals to report a potential violation of this policy directly to the Title IX and Equity Coordinator or one of the Deputy Title IX Coordinators.
+The Educational Equity coordinator is responsible for overseeing the College's response to reports of sexual and gender-based harassment.
+Therefore, the College strongly encourages all individuals to report a potential violation of this policy directly to the Educational Equity coordinator or one of the Title IX deputy coordinators.

-When the Title IX and Equity Coordinator becomes aware of a complaint or allegations of sexual or genderbased harassment, the Title IX and Equity Coordinator, in conjunction with other relevant administrators, will conduct a Title IX assessment to determine appropriate action.
-The Title IX Coordinator will maintain as confidential the identity of the complainant, to the extent possible.
-(See section V. A. "Notice Received by the Title IX and Equity Coordinator" below.)
+When the Educational Equity coordinator becomes aware of a complaint or allegations of sexual or genderbased harassment, the Educational Equity coordinator, in conjunction with other relevant administrators, will conduct a Title IX assessment to determine appropriate action.
+The Title IX coordinator will maintain as confidential the identity of the complainant, to the extent possible.
+(See section V. A. "Notice Received by the Educational Equity Coordinator" below.)

 Reports can be made in person during regular business hours.
-Individuals also may report to the Title IX Coordinators through the reporting tool located at sash.lafayette.edu.
+Individuals also may report to the Title IX coordinators through the reporting tool located at sash.lafayette.edu.
 The reporting tool is only checked during regular business hours and should not be used in emergencies or situations where an immediate response is required.